 Hello World Live, a new event that was supposed to change the way Creators could interact with their fans, has come under more criticism than any Creator event that I can remember.
-When i’m writing this, it’s Monday night, I was there on Saturday.
+While i’m writing this, it’s Monday night, I was there on Saturday.
 At 22 years old, i’m still not over the disappointment of it all and I need to share my experience with someone.

 I was concerned that seating tickets were going to be a let down but i’m not sure my concerns could prepare me for how much of a let down it actually was.
 Not that I feel like I have to justify, why I didn’t get standing tickets but I will.
 We bought our tickets the first day they were on sale, June 29th.
 All we had been told about the event was, it was a four hour, immersive live show and there was three ticket options: VIP, Standing or Seating.
 Standing for 4 hours seemed really hard going, particularly as my friend has a bad back and we knew we’d want to be at the front the whole time.
 So we agreed, we’d get seated tickets.